DaVinciGraph/DavinciPic/README.md

 ## failureEffect

-The failureEffect attribute comes into play when an API request fails and there's insufficient local data to display the picture.
-This attribute allows you to define how the component should behave under such circumstances.
+The failureEffect prop comes into play when an API request fails and there's insufficient local data to display the picture.
+This prop allows you to define how the component should behave under such circumstances.
 It accepts the following values:

 **hide:** Hides the component.<br/>
 **transparent:** Makes the component transparent.<br/>
-**placeholder:** Displays a placeholder based on the strategy defined in the placeholder attribute.<br/>
+**placeholder:** Displays a placeholder based on the strategy defined in the placeholder prop.<br/>

-If you choose "placeholder," the specific graphic or color that appears will be determined by the configuration set in the placeholder attribute.
+If you choose "placeholder," the specific graphic or color that appears will be determined by the configuration set in the placeholder prop.
 This ensures a consistent visual experience even when data retrieval is unsuccessful.

 ## censor

-The censor attribute allows you to blur images that violate `DavinciPic`'s policies, which are still under development.
+The censor prop allows you to blur images that violate `DavinciPic`'s policies, which are still under development.
 These policies will target images based on their levels of sensitivity.
 When finalized, the policies will have three categories:

 **sensitive:** Least severe.
 Blurs images flagged as sensitive.<br/>
 **inappropriate:** Moderate severity.
 Blurs images flagged as inappropriate or more severe.<br/>
 **copyright-violated:** Most severe.
 Blurs images flagged as violating copyright.

-Setting this attribute to a particular level will also consider all classes following that level as censored.
+Setting this prop to a particular level will also consider all classes following that level as censored.
 For example, if you set censor="inappropriate", the component will blur images flagged as "inappropriate" as well as those flagged as `copyright-violated`.

-The default value for this attribute is `copyright-violated`.
+The default value for this prop is `copyright-violated`.

 ## delayResponseTime

-The delayResponseTime attribute is designed primarily for testing and demonstration purposes.
+The delayResponseTime prop is designed primarily for testing and demonstration purposes.
 It introduces a deliberate delay during the loading phase of the component.
 The delay duration is specified in milliseconds.

-## Attributes Types
+## Props Types

 ### PicsType